TeoMendoza/TerminalFighter/DesignRetrospective.md

 #### Ninja
 - **Concept:** A fast, agile character built around mobility and outplay potential.
 - **Abilities:**
-  - **Passive:** Double Jump - improves mobility and outplay potential.
+  - **Passive:** Double Jump – improves mobility and outplay potential.
-  - **Active:** Dash and Block - versatile tools for both offense and defense.
+  - **Active 1:** Dash – can be used aggressively to close distance or defensively to escape.
+  - **Active 2:** Block – a versatile tool that turns defense into offense, enabling counterplay.
 - **Strengths:** Can bait opponents into bad positions, then capitalize with quick movement and reactive abilities.
 Offers high skill expression for advanced players.
 - **Weaknesses:** Low damage output makes it difficult to finish opponents.
 Requires consistent, well-timed ability use to stay competitive, which can feel unrewarding for casual players.

 #### Goblin
 - **Concept:** A reckless, high-damage character with a chaotic, energetic playstyle.
 - **Abilities:**
-  - Slam - high-impact damage ability.
-  - Additional punishing abilities for sudden aggression.
+  - **Passive:** Last Stand – when below 25% HP, gains a permanent speed increase.
+This makes him more mobile in late fights and enhances punish potential with abilities like Slam.
+  - **Active 1:** Slam – a high-impact, stun-heavy ability for punishing opponents.
+  - **Active 2:** Carb Up – temporarily reduces incoming damage and boosts movement speed, allowing reckless but forgiving play.
 - **Strengths:** Feels powerful and fun to play.
-Can punish opponents quickly and protect less experienced players from being overwhelmed.
+The kit is forgiving to less technical players, while still enabling fast-paced punishes for skilled ones.
+Carb Up gives him strong defensive flexibility, and the passive ensures exciting comebacks.
-- **Weaknesses:** Relatively stationary; becomes vulnerable once abilities are spent.
-Has fewer creative outplay options compared to Ninja, which limited its long-term depth.
+- **Weaknesses:** Relatively stationary outside of Carb Up and passive speed buff.
+Vulnerable once abilities are on cooldown.
+Has fewer creative outplay options compared to Ninja, which limited his long-term depth.

 ## 4. Strengths (What Worked)
 - **Abilities felt rewarding** — testers consistently enjoyed using abilities to outplay opponents.
 Kits complemented mobility and created distinct playstyles.